Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

             2. Click on properties in the left menu.
             3. Copy the "Id" field under the "Essentials" group.

-    - Some important considerations when using an existing FHIR service or Azure API for FHIR instance:
+    - Some important considerations when using an existing FHIR Server for FHIR instance:
         - The FHIR server instance and SMART on FHIR & ONC (g)(10) resources are expected to be deployed in the same resource group, so enter the same resource group name in the `existingResourceGroupName` parameter.
-        - Enable the system-assigned status in the existing FHIR service or Azure API for FHIR, Follow the below steps:
+        - Enable the system-assigned status in the existing FHIR Server for FHIR, Follow the below steps:
-            1. Navigate to your existing FHIR Service or Azure API for FHIR.
+            1. Navigate to your existing FHIR Server.
             2. Proceed to the identity blade.
             3. Enable the status.
             4. Click on save.